 It’s important to understand that the FDA is not regulating production of CBD products, so you don’t always know what you’re buying.
 However, even though the FDA isn’t regulating production, they are trying to make sure companies don’t make “unsubstantiated advertising claims”, such as claiming a cure for cancer or Alzheimer’s.

 Here, there and everywhere.

 There is a huge industry around CBD.
 Note that some products only contain CBD, while others contain CBD and THC.

 You can buy CBD products almost anywhere – at your local gas station or pharmacy (including some CVS and Walgreens stores) and at a wide range of other stores.
 Additionally, there are countless online stores selling CBD products.

 What kinds of products contain CBD?

 You name it, you can find it.
-Products with CBD include lotions, oils, creams, shampoos, candies, cookies, beers and makeup.
+Products with CBD include lotions, oils, creams, shampoos, candies, cookies, beers, and even makeup.

 There’s been a lot of positive information flowing about the benefits of CBD, but there has not been a lot of scientific study.
-So, it’s a good idea to talk to your doctor before starting CBD and definitely do your research about which products you buy!
+So, consider the pros and cons of CBD, and discuss it with your doctor before starting CBD.
+And definitely do your research about which products you buy!

 NOTE: I updated this post on 5-3-23.